97696 Banks PedalMonster

 This allows the pairing process to complete by sharing a security key between the PedalMonster module and the phone app.

-The pairing button is not necessary on subsequent connections, but required when making a new connection between a PedalMonster Module and your phone.
+The pairing button is not necessary on subsequent connections but is required when making a new connection between a PedalMonster Module and your phone.
 The mobile app will automatically store 5 pairing keys.

 5. Press BEGIN CALIBRATION icon to start the pedal calibration.
 Fully depress the accelerator pedal and release pedal.